Asheem Chandna, Partner at Greylock Partners

 Lip-Bu Tan has served as President and CEO of Cadence Design Systems, Inc. since January 2009 and has been a member of the Cadence Board of Directors since February 2004.
-He also serves as chairman of Walden International, a venture capital firm he founded in 1987.
+He also serves as Chairman of Walden International, a venture capital firm he founded in 1987, and Managing Partner of WRVI Capital.
 Prior to founding Walden, Tan was Vice President at Chappell & Co. and held management positions at EDS Nuclear and ECHO Energy.
-He is Co-Chairman of the Board of Directors of the Electronic System Design Alliance and serves on the board of Global Semiconductor Association (GSA), as well as the boards of Ambarella Inc., Hewlett Packard Enterprise Co., and Semiconductor Manufacturing International Corp.
+He is on the board of Schneider Electric, Softbank Group and HP Enterprise, as well as the Global Semiconductor Association (GSA).
 He also serves on the Board of Trustees and the School of Engineering Dean’s Council at Carnegie Mellon University (CMU).
 Tan is the recipient of the 2016 GSA Morris Chang’s Exemplary Leadership Award.
 Tan received an M.S. in nuclear engineering from the Massachusetts Institute of Technology, an MBA from the University of San Francisco, and a B.S. from Nanyang University in Singapore.

 Mark Stevens, Managing Partner of S-Cubed Capital